KohaILS/koha-manual-zh-cn/source/administration.rst

          -  If you would like to enable an autocomplete search for publishers in 260b and 264b you can set the plugin to marc21_field_260b.pl.
-When you start typing in a publisher name you will be given search results based on publisher names already in the catalogue.
+When you start typing in a publisher name you will be given search results based on publisher names already in the catalog.

 -  To save your changes simply click the 'Save changes'.